 Private Student Loans

 Private educational loans are also available for students who wish to receive additional resources to cover the gap in funding or to replace federal loans.
 It is the responsibility of the student to seek out a lender and apply for a private student loan.
 Private loans require a personal credit check and may require a co-signer.
 We encourage students to pay attention to interest rates, fees and repayment terms as these may be different than federal student loans.
 Please note: ND students do not typically qualify for private loans as their costs are generally covered by the extended Federal Direct Loan limit of $40,500 per academic year, and Graduate PLUS loans if needed.

 In Canada, government loans are provided at both the federal and provincial level.

 Federal Loans for U.S. Students Studying in Canada

-U.S. applicants please note that the Boucher Institute does not currently participate in the US federal student loans program.
+U.S. applicants, please note that the Boucher Institute does not currently participate in the US federal student loan program.

-It’s important to remember there are pros and cons when it comes to using student loans to finance your education.
+It’s important to assess both the pros and cons of using student loans to finance your education.
 Below are just a few items to consider before making your decision.

-• Students are not required to begin repayment while attending full-time studies or until six months after completion of studies
+- Students are not required to begin repayment while attending full-time studies or until six months after stopping attendance

 Loan Programs and Financial Aid Resources